zendesk/zendesk_apps_tools/doc/tools.md

 ![image](https://zen-marketing-documentation.s3.amazonaws.com/docs/en/zat_mac_cmd_new.png)

 <span class="alert alert-block alert-warning">Zendesk has announced the sunsetting of this version of the Zendesk Apps framework (ZAF v1).
 Creating a new app targeting the v1 framework was deprecated in June 2017.
-For more information, see https://support.zendesk.com/hc/en-us/articles/115004453028.
+For more information, see [the announcement](https://support.zendesk.com/hc/articles/115004453028).
 To get started with the newer version of the framework, see the [App Framework v2](https://developer.zendesk.com/apps/docs/apps-v2/getting_started) docs.</span>

 ### Validate